tokenika/eosfactory/docs/source/cases/symbolic_names.md

 ## Case
 <pre>
-The EOSIO accounts are indexed by their names, therefore the names have to be unique in the blockchain have the specific format.
-Then it is not possible to grasp any association between the account name and its function specified in the Ricardian Contract.
+The EOSIO accounts are indexed by their names, therefore the names have to be unique in the blockchain, and to have the specific format.
+Then it is not possible to grasp any intuitive association between the account name and its role specified in the Ricardian Contract.

-For example, if there is, in the Contract, a notion of an account keeping a 'school fund 2018'.
-We can try the name 'school.fund1'.
-It is not only very far to a satisfactory name, but it can be already taken.
+For example, if there is in the Contract a notion of an account keeping a 'school fund 2018', we can try the name 'school.fund1'.
+It is not only far to a satisfactory name, but it can be taken already.

 A natural solution to the problem is to have aliasses to the physical names.
-Perhaps, the structure of the native EOSIO account should have a field for that, it is not sow, now, therefore the EOSFactory uses its own system.
+Perhaps, the structure of the native EOSIO account should have a field and method for this, it is not so now, therefore the EOSFactory uses its own system.

-With EOSFactory, the physical accounts are wrapped in account object produced with the 'account_create' factory function. (see <a href="account.html">cases/account</a>).
-The physical name of an EOSIO account is then aliased with the name of the account object.
+With EOSFactory, the physical accounts are wrapped in objects produced with the 'account_create' factory function. (see <a href="account.html">cases/account</a>).
+The physical name of an EOSIO account is then aliased with the name of the corresponding account object.

-In a script, the aliasing is made with the following statement:
+In a script, the aliasing is made with a statement like the following one:

 account_create("school_fund_2018", ...)

-The result is an account object named 'school_fund_2018', representing a physical account of a random name.
-Moreover, account keys are already imported to the wallet.
+The result is a new object in the global namespace, named 'school_fund_2018', representing a physical account of a random name.
+Moreover, account's keys are automatically imported to the wallet.

-The established correspondence between physical accounts and object representations of them is kept between sessions with a mapping file in the wallet directory.
+Once established correspondence between physical accounts and their object representations is kept between sessions.
 </pre>

 ### Physical name translation